A letter of credit (LOC) is a promise from a bank to make a payment after verifying that somebody meets certain

 Details matter: It’s essential that the bank gets all of the details correct.
-The LOC is a legally binding document, and these documents are interpreted exactly as written.
+The LOC is a legally binding contractual commitment.
+These documents are interpreted exactly as written.
 Again, the LOC is separate from the sales agreement, and it’s based on documents—not actions performed—so you can't assume that everything will work out if there’s an error in the LOC.
 Even a seemingly minor item, like a typographical error, can cause problems.
 If the document isn’t perfect, it needs to be corrected before anybody moves forward.

 Funding: When the bank issues the LOC, the bank makes a promise, and the bank is responsible for sending money.
 That’s what makes a letter of credit so safe for sellers—the fact that the bank takes responsibility for payment.
 Because of that, the bank needs to be confident that the buyer can fund the payment.
 Before the bank issues the LOC, the buyer may have to deposit funds with the bank, or the bank might arrange financing for the buyer as part of the LOC.

 Banks and intermediaries: After issuing the LOC, the bank sends it to the seller’s bank.
 That bank is typically located in the seller’s country and is likely a bank that the seller already has a relationship with.
 There may be several banks in between acting as intermediaries, but those are left out for simplicity.

 Seller review: The seller’s bank reviews the LOC and forwards it to the seller.
 At that point, the seller must review the LOC to ensure that it matches what she agreed to do and that she is capable of meeting the requirements of the LOC.
 She should also decide if she is comfortable trusting the issuing bank and any other banks involved.

 If everything is acceptable, the seller can move to the next step: produce and ship goods.

 Sending Goods and Documents

 To receive payment with a LOC, the seller must satisfy the requirements specified in the LOC.
 Among other things, that usually means: